stablekernel/aqueduct/source/docs/core_concepts.md

 Controllers are linked together to form a series of actions to take for a request.
 These linked together controllers are called a *channel*.
 If the above examples were linked together, the channel they form would 'fetch rows from database, but only if the username and password are valid'.

 There are two flavors of controllers.
 An *endpoint controller* performs operations on a resource and always sends a response.
 A *middleware controller* validates something about a request, or modifies a response sent by an endpoint controller.
-A channel is a zero or more middleware controllers, followed by an endpoint controller.
+A channel has zero or more middleware controllers, followed by an endpoint controller.

 See the guides on [Controllers](http/controller.md) and [ResourceControllers](http/resource_controller.md) for usage details.